Reading time: 3 min.

 Do you have any questions?
 I am happy to answer everything I know.

-Add this article to your favorites (CMD+D) as one day you will need it.
+Add this article to your favorites (CMD+D) as one day you will need it together with the new “how to invest money” essential guide for DIY investors.

 IMPORTANT NOTE: The indications contained in this analysis are to be considered mere tools of information and are not intended to constitute financial advice in any way, solicitation to public savings, suggesting or promoting any form of investment.
 The ideas, concepts and everything I write about are simply my opinion based on what I have studied and almost always tried myself.